 This is the time of year that I crave a Runza!
 Have you tried them?
 They are fresh baked sandwiches filled with meat and cabbage.
 I learned to love Runzas the years that I lived in Nebraska.
 That time is close to my heart as it’s where I met my husband!

 Runzas are perfect for a Nebraska football game day party.
 They are also a great way to sneak some cabbage into little bellies as all my kids love this meal!

 - 4 teaspoons salt

 - 5 batches of bread dough

 Fry the beef in a large skillet with the onion until it is brown.
 Add the cabbage, lower heat to medium low, cover and cook (stirring often) until the cabbage is transparent.
 Uncover and fry until meat is beginning to crisp.
 Add salt and pepper.

 I freeze the rest of the filling in 4 freezer safe bags.
-So the next time I want a runza, I just take a bag of filling out of the freezer, make the bread dough, roll, and fill.
+So the next time I want a Runza, I just take a bag of filling out of the freezer and thaw.
+Then I make the bread dough, roll, fill, and bake.
 Enjoy!